 Revenue in Accounting Definition :

 Revenue in accounting refers to the total income generated by a business from its normal operational activities, typically from the sale of goods and services.
-It is a critical metric used to assess the financial performance of a company, reflecting its ability to generate sales and drive growth.
+Firms use this critical metric to assess its financial performance, reflecting its ability to generate sales and drive growth.
 In simple terms, revenue is the money a company earns before any expenses or costs are deducted.

 Table of Content :